-INTRODUCTION AND INTEREST OF AMICI CURIAE
+INTRODUCTION AND INTEREST OF AMICI CURIAE1

-Jack Smith does not have authority to conduct the prosecution underlying this case.
+Jack Smith does not have authority to prosecute this case.
 Those actions can be taken only by persons properly appointed as federal officers to properly created federal offices.
 But neither Smith nor the position of Special Counsel under which he purportedly acts meets those criteria.
+He wields tremendous power, answerable to no one.
 And that is a serious problem for the rule of law-whatever one may think of former President Trump or the conduct Smith challenges in the underlying case.